Importing Recipes

 This is perfect for getting your favourite cookbook recipes into the app.

-1. Open a recipe in Safari or another browser.
+1. Open a recipe in your browser (Safari, Chrome, etc.) or another app.

 2. Tap the Share button.